 Your e-Commerce customer service team acts as the first point of contact for your brand.

-First impressions matter.A positive first impression primes the customer to be more positive about the brand (see our article on design principles for more on priming).
+First impressions matter.A positive first impression primes the customer to be more positive about the brand (see our design principles article for more on this).

 Prepare a clear opening statement for the team.
 It needs to sound friendly, polite and helpful.

-For example, here’s one we used on a previous project :-
+For example, here’s one we’ve used before :-

 Sounds obvious, right?
 But many businesses struggle to get this first contact right